-Since 2006, regional population in the San Diego area grew by approximately 10 percent from nearly 3 million residents to approximately 3.3 million in 2016 as shown in Exhibit 5.10 Today, the San Diego region is growing at a slightly higher rate than the statewide average-a trend that persisted, more or less,
+Since 2006, regional population in the San Diego area grew by approximately 10 percent from nearly 3 million residents to approximately 3.3 million in 2016 as shown in Exhibit 5.18 Today, the San Diego region is growing at a slightly higher rate than the statewide average-a trend that persisted, more or less, over the last decade.19 The City of San Diego continued to be the largest jurisdiction in San Diego County

-8 National Conference of State Legislatures Research on Autonomous Vehicles, 9/21/2017, page 1.
+16 National Conference of State Legislatures Research on Autonomous Vehicles, 9/21/2017, page 1.

-9 San Diego Forward: The Regional Plan, Appendix E, Transportation System and Demand Management Programs, and Emerging Technologies.
+17 San Diego Forward: The Regional Plan, Appendix E, Transportation System and Demand Management Programs, and Emerging Technologies.

-10 SANDAG State of the Commute Report, using California Department of Finance statistics.
+18 SANDAG State of the Commute Report, using California Department of Finance statistics.